 Now, I work hard for my classes, to keep my content fresh and relevant.
 My hope is that students would want to come to my classes, but indeed as the novelty of a new term wears off, I walk into my classes only to see swaths of empty seats.
 Usually, students start ‘not coming’ to class as soon day #2 of a term.
 These swaths I mentioned hit hard later in the term, when I think of the number of students I turned away at the start of the term because the class was ‘full.’

 I became more concerned about this in the era of administrators demanding increased graduation rates.
-In response, we’ve done things like open up night sections of ‘supplemental instruction,’ offer smaller sections of ‘high D-F’ classes, hire learning assistants, thinning out curriculum, choosing ‘more friendly’ textbooks, and even run hour-long tutoring sessions in the common areas of dormitories.
+In response, we’ve done things like open up night sections of ‘supplemental instruction,’ offer smaller sections of ‘high D-F’ classes, hire learning assistants, thinning out the curriculum, choosing more 'friendly’ textbooks, and even run hour-long tutoring sessions in the common areas of dormitories.
 I think of this as a ‘top down’ approach, in that such efforts come from the efforts of administrators and professors, and hopefully trickle on down to the success of the students.

 What about some bottom up effort?
 Are the students doing all they can?
 It seems to me that going to class is a bare minimum for success.
 Why not get to know the professor, including their teaching style and pace?
 Why not meet other students in the class?
 Why not develop a self-support structure?
 Why not stay involved?
 Is each class spent away also a step away from class?

 My plan would involve the mobile phone, which all students seem to have.
-I also coded up a website that allows me to draw a ‘geofence’ around my classroom on a map.
+So, I coded up a website that allows me to draw a ‘geofence’ around my classroom on a map.
 I also coded an app (thank you Cordova) that, with careful regard to a student’s privacy, does one thing when a student taps on it: reads their phone’s GPS (hence student’s) location, and if (and only if) their location is within my geofence at a prescribed time, logs a "here" with their name in a private attendance roster.
 My site, Youhere.org was thus born, and I hereby offer it to you, if class attendance troubles you as much as it does me.

 Now, all I say as I open my class is: "check-in please."
 With this, my attendance is done.
-Borrowing a phrase from the late Steve Jobs, compared to the hopeless sign-in sheet or tortuous name calling, this website/app pair "works like magic.""

 See https://www.insidehighered.com/views/2018/08/09/why-faculty-shouldnt-factor-class-attendance-and-participation-final-grades-opinion